Raltyez/Group-7-TR2-2024/README.md

 The demand for personalized apparel is rapidly increasing in today's market, driven by consumers' desire for unique self-expression.
 Traditional retail stores often lack the variety and customization options that modern customers seek.
 Additionally, the convenience of online shopping has become a significant factor in purchasing decisions.
 Market research indicates a growing trend towards online customization platforms for clothing, highlighting the need for innovative ICT solutions in this sector.
 Existing ICT solutions in the market offer limited customization options and may not provide an intuitive user experience.
 Many platforms lack integration with virtual assistants, which can enhance user engagement and satisfaction.
 Therefore, there is a clear opportunity to develop a comprehensive custom shirt designing website that caters to the evolving needs of consumers.

 ## Goals
 The primary goal of the Custom Shirt Designer project is to develop a user-friendly website that enables customers to design and purchase custom shirts with ease.
+Project deliverables consist of:
+1. User Interface: Design an intuitive and visually appealing interface that guides users through the customization process.
+2. Customization Options: Implement a varied range of customization features, covering shirt size, color, and personalized design options.
+3. Virtual Assistant Integration: Integrate a virtual assistant to provide real-time support and assistance to users throughout the design and ordering process.
+4. Secure Payment Gateway: Implement a secure online payment system to facilitate seamless transactions.
+5. Order Tracking: Develop a system for users to track the status of their orders and view past purchases.